-The NIP shall be incorporated into the national development planning and sustainable development objectives, so it needs to be approved by the government.
-The government involves the related institutions to undertake activities for the forthcoming NIP implementation.
-It might also dedicate future financial resources to be used for certain NIP-update implementation activities.
+The NIP shall be incorporated into the national development planning and sustainable development objectives and need to be approved by the Government.
+The Government obliges the related institutions to undertake activities for the forthcoming NIP implementation.
+The Government might also dedicate future financial resources to be used for certain NIP update implementation activities.

-The reviewed NIP will be endorsed by the government and submitted in Spanish or English to the Secretariat of the SC for transmission to the COP.
+The reviewed NIP will be endorsed by the Government and submitted in English through UNIDO to the Secretariat for transmission to the COP.